Detours for Navigating Instructional Videos: Experiments

 \subsection{Detour window localization}

 Next, we show results on detours window localization where the task is to determine the correct window given the query, the source video, and the ground-truth detour video.

-\textbf{Baselines.} While there are no existing works that use previous minutes-long viewing history along with the query to perform temporal localization, we use state-of-the-art localization works as our baselines and also strengthen them by providing source video context, as described below.
+\textbf{Baselines.} While there are no existing methods that use previous minutes-long viewing history along with the query to perform temporal localization, we use state-of-the-art localization methods as baselines and also strengthen them by providing source video context, as described below.

 \begin{itemize} \item \textbf{Text-only:} Similar to the detours video retrieval, we have a text-only baseline to evaluate the text-bias in the automatically curated train set. \item \textbf{2D-TAN \cite{2d-tan}, VSLNet \cite{vslnet}, UMT \cite{umt}:} All these prior models aim to localize text in videos.
-Thus, we also propose variants of these methods at different input combinations, same as the detour retrieval task.
-To provide video context, we use a visual mapper $f_{vm}$ similar to our proposed approach---thus providing a late fusion of video $V_s$ context.
+To apply them for detour window localization, we train them to accept video context as input, namely using a visual mapper $f_{vm}$ similar to our approach---thus providing a late fusion of video $V_s$ context.
 These visual tokens are prepended to the text token, same as our token sequence (see Fig. \ref{fig:model}).
 This enhancement enables us to evaluate ``with $V_s$'' and ``with $V_s$, $\mathcal{Q}$'' in addition to the standard ``with $\mathcal{Q}$''

 \item \textbf{STALE \cite{stale}:} This is \emph{zero-shot} temporal detection method uses vision-language prompting.
 Same as above, we evaluate this baseline at three combination on inputs. \end{itemize}